 3. Fear of Job Loss

-Loss of income is a major reason why people will suffer from drug addiction over seeking addiction recovery.
+Loss of income is a major reason why people will suffer from drug addiction over seeking recovery.
 Many times, these individuals cannot see they are damaging their work reputation by denying treatment.
 It is difficult for them to realize their career will both grow and thrive only after proper treatment is sought.

 4. No Insurance

-5. Suicidal Tendencies
+5. Suicidal Ideation

 Many individuals suffering from drug addiction find themselves in a terribly dark, dangerous, and threatening place they can’t escape on their own.
 They should never be left alone and should have someone close to them who is available to reach out regularly, offering help and guidance if and when necessary.